Start9Labs/bitcoind-startos/docs/integrations/specter/macos.md

 ![Welcome](./assets/welcome.png "Welcome")

 - Disable `Auto-detect`
-- Obtain your credentials for Bitcoin Proxy from your Embassy:
+- Obtain your credentials for Bitcoin Proxy from your StartOS:
   - Navigate to the Bitcoin Proxy service
   - If you have not yet already created a Bitcoin Proxy user for Specter, navigate to `Config > RPC Users` and click the (+) in the top right corner to add a new RPC user
   - Once a RPC user for Specter is created, copy the password under this user in `Config options > RPC Users` OR navigate to `Properties > RPC users` from the Bitcoin Proxy service menu and select the user created for Specter to copy the password